daily-routines

 1. Breathing & Air Support (3–5 minutes)

 - Hissing for control: Inhale for four counts, hold for two, then hiss for eight counts.
 Gradually extend the hiss to twelve or sixteen counts while keeping the sound steady.
-This exercise strengthens your breath support muscles and teaches you to conserve air.
+This exercise strengthens your breath support muscles and teaches you to conserve air—a skill you’ll need for long phrases and smooth legato playing.

 2. Mouthpiece Buzzing (3–4 minutes)

 If you cannot produce a buzz, form your lips as you would to blow out a candle and whisper “mmmm” through slightly parted lips.
 The vibration should tickle.
 Practice buzzing for a few minutes before inserting the mouthpiece into the trombone.
-Many advanced players attribute their clear tone to diligent buzzing practice.
+Many advanced players attribute their clear tone to diligent buzzing practice done daily.
+If your buzz is unfocused, try mouthpiece rim buzzing (without the cup) for a more direct lip sensation.

 3. Long Tones (5–7 minutes)